-Digital Learning Bridge K-12 Mapping Tool Guide
+Home Digital Access Mapping Tool Guide

 As part of our efforts to bridge the digital equity gap in Wisconsin, DPI has partnered with EducationSuperHighway to offer school districts in Wisconsin maps that help visualize student connectivity data.
 District users can refer to this mapping tool to identify unconnected households and help find internet service provider options.
 Please note that this mapping tool is available only to public school districts at this time.

 If you do not already have access, you can request access in WISEhome.
 To do so: